Any European manufacturer selling into the EU must comply with the CE Directives that are relevant to their products.

 If products have not been correctly designed and tested to prove compliance to the EMC Directive then they could cause serious implications on functional or personal safety.

 One major source of EMC for instruments is their cables.
 These tend to run along routes on site together with other cables carrying power and other signals which often have 'dirty' signals e.g. generators.
 To ensure that instruments are not affected by this EMC it is vital that instruments use appropriate screened cable to avoid the EMC being transferred from the surroundings into the sensor and or data logger.

 Radio waves are simply part of the electromagnetic spectrum and have different frequencies.
 Frequencies between about 3 kHz and 300GHz comprise the radio frequency (RF) band.

-The R&TTE Directive applies to all equipment that uses the RF spectrum and all terminal equipment attached to public telecommunication networks (PSTN).
+The RED Directive applies to all equipment that uses the RF spectrum and all terminal equipment attached to public telecommunication networks (PSTN).

 Such equipment includes transceivers, transmitters and modems.